 Tineco announced the new S7 Pro (available on Amazon), which has updated specs as well as a new water flow system that is supposed to more evenly disperse water – keeping the brush cleaner, both when mopping and during its cleaning cycle.

 The S7 Pro also has a patented squeegee system that rings out the brush and Tineco’s iLoop sensor and LED screen, which mostly optimizes battery life by adjusting its performance based on dirt sensor input.

 One new feature is a smooth self-propulsion system that detects if you are pushing or pulling the vacuum and then powers the wheels for less effort, the utility of which will be interesting to test.

-Dreametech also announced their new M12 wet/dry vacuum, which actually has many of the same features as the Tineco, including improved water circulation as well as dirt detection combined with LCD screen monitoring.
+Dreametech also announced their new M12 wet/dry vacuum (available on Amazon), which actually has many of the same features as the Tineco, including improved water circulation as well as dirt detection combined with LCD screen monitoring.
 But the M12’s claim to fame is that you can detach the canister and use it separately with various attachments for above-floor cleaning tasks, which is definitely a first for us.

 Roborock Dyad Pro

-Roborock also announced their new wet/dry hard floor cleaner, the Dyad Pro.
+Roborock also announced their new wet/dry hard floor cleaner, the Dyad Pro (available on Amazon).
 The main improvement over the previous Dyad is a self-drying mode, like with their robot vacuum Ultra Dock.
 It also has an auto suction adjustment feature combined with an LED screen for monitoring power, dirt levels and such – which is now safe to say, a major trend.